datasets/language-codes/README.md

 ## Preparation

-This package includes a bash script to fetch current language code information and adjust the formatting.
-The file `ietf-language-tags.csv` is obtained with `ietf-lanGen.php`.
+This dataset is automatically updated using Github Workflows using scripts to gather `ietf-language-tags.csv` and different `language-codes` data.

 ## License